MENU

 Citation:

-Rules vs. discretion in market surveillance: evidence from India, Nidhi Aggarwal, Surbhi Bhatia and Bhargavi Zaveri, NSE-NYU Working Paper, September 2020.
+Rules vs. discretion in market surveillance: evidence from India, Nidhi Aggarwal, Surbhi Bhatia, Bhargavi Zaveri, NSE-NYU Working Paper, September 2020.